 Importantly, the Florida Legislature has set a cap on non-economic damages in medical malpractice cases.
 In a cause of action for personal injury or wrongful death arising from medical negligence of practitioners, noneconomic damages shall not exceed $500,000 per claimant regardless of the number of defendants in that case.

 Though economic and non-economic damages are legally and theoretically distinct, the reality is that the two often overlap; that is, the economic impact of an injury may be reflected in your medical bills and loss of income.
 Notwithstanding, the most important impact of those same injuries on your life and wellbeing are often not economic in nature.
-A medical malpractice lawyer can help you fully explain that impact to a judge and jury.
+A can help you fully explain that impact to a judge and jury.

 Negligence and the “Standard of Care”